wheydant/Smart-Corporate-Contact-Manager/notes/Notes.md

 12. @ModelAttribute - Fetching model from the screen.
 13. @Component - The @Component annotation in Spring Boot is a core annotation used to mark a class as a Spring-managed component.
 Its primary function is to indicate that the annotated class should be automatically detected and registered as a Spring Bean within the Spring Inversion of Control (IoC) container.
 Basically specifying class as component gives us power to make it's object without implicitly declaring one.
 14. @Repository - The @Repository annotation in Spring Boot indicates that a class serves as a "repository" component in the application's persistence layer.
 It is a specialization of the more general @Component annotation and signifies that the annotated class is responsible for data access and manipulation operations, often interacting with a database or other data sources.
+15. @Query - Custom query written in the Repo if column name doesn't exist in table so write a query to fetch the data. `@Query("SELECT c FROM Contact c WHERE c.user.Id = :userId") List<Contact> findByUserId(@Param("userId") String userId);`
 15. @Builder.Default - Specifying it helps to build object using .builder with default values.
 16. @Bean - An instance of a class managed by the Spring container.
 17. @Configuration - The @Configuration annotation in Spring Boot signifies that a class is a source of bean definitions.
 When Spring encounters a class annotated with @Configuration, it understands that this class will define and configure various components (beans) that Spring will manage throughout the application's lifecycle.
 Methods within a @Configuration class that are annotated with @Bean will create and return instances of these components, making them available for injection and use by other parts of the application.
 Essentially, @Configuration classes act as the blueprint for how Spring should assemble and manage the application's components.
 18. @Autowired - The @Autowired annotation in the Spring Framework facilitates automatic dependency injection.
 It instructs the Spring IoC (Inversion of Control) container to automatically resolve and inject collaborating beans into other beans.
 It is used when using components in a bean.
+In protection ready application constructor should be used
 19. @ControllerAdvice - Root controller everything written in this will be transferred to all the controllers.
 20. @ModelAttribute - All the models under the controller will get access to the model attribute mentioned in it.